Dominic Perrottet: COVID-19 pandemic

 Perrottet advocated strongly for business activity in the face of lockdowns and advice from health officials.
 During the northern beaches lockdown at the end of 2020, he suggested that the state's chief health officer, Kerry Chant, take a pay cut if Sydney or its suburbs were unnecessarily locked down.
 Perrottet also pushed the federal government to reinstate JobKeeper payments for Sydney residents in July 2021 as a new wave of infections was beginning.

 As Treasurer, Perrottet was one of the architects of the JobSaver program and oversaw micro business support payments, payroll tax waivers and deferrals, vouchers for spending in CBD businesses and other support for businesses affected by the epidemic.

 Perrottet opposed his cabinet colleagues and the advice of NSW Health when they extended a COVID lockdown on 7 July 2021.

-In early October 2021, after becoming premier, Perrottet unveiled an accelerated roadmap out of lockdown with some key changes to attendance limits at indoor and outdoor gatherings.
-The changes were not endorsed by the NSW Chief Health Officer, who had warned that the changes came with increased risks but that it was ultimately a decision for the government.
+As vaccination rates rose in late 2021, Perrottet accelerated New South Wales' reopening from the Delta-variant lockdown, easing limits on gatherings, retail and hospitality and bringing forward the return of students to school once the state passed 70 per cent full vaccination.
+Some changes were announced without the Chief Health Officer present and were not endorsed by her, and the Australian Medical Association warned that the faster pace carried increased risk; the reopening was nonetheless welcomed by many businesses after months of lockdown.